Updownquark/ObServe/README.md

 One other thing to note is that a universal, bare-bones GUI on top of this framework could be very useful by itself.
 It could expose and manipulate data in similar ways to spreadsheets but in a more structured and powerful way.

 My priority at the moment is MUIS.
 I want to have a well-running minimal set of GUI functionality before I write any code for this project.
-Ideally I'd like MUIS and TDDL to release 1.0.0 at the same time, maybe along with another repository containing a large, useful application that uses both libs and has a minimum of java code in it.
+Ideally I'd like MUIS and ObServe to release 1.0.0 at the same time, maybe along with another repository containing a large, useful application that uses both libs and has a minimum of java code in it.
 Maybe a calendar/task/lists app or a development environment.